A Review of Piano Sight Reading Guides

 I like Thomas Johnson's approach in these old Hinrichsen books.
 It encourages the student to look through the music in details before they play.
 I describe it as "Have you noticed this ...", when he asks, for example, "Where does the right hand change position?" or "Find the change of clef".
 He is also very keen in the early stages on hand position - he doesn't always show fingering, so the student has to work out not only which note to start on, but which finger to start on, which of course they work out by looking through the piece.

-These books are also published in a series called "Read and Play", with different covers, but identical contents.
+These books are also published in a series called "Read and Play", with updated contents.

 Joining the Dots